Astralopedia/astral-wiki/docs/guides/InfiniteLiquid.md

 ## The set up

+**Only set up 1 hose pulley per lake or your FPS will be at risk.**

 Got the liquid?
 What now?

 Make sure the liquid lake is at least 10,001 blocks in volume.
 Lower hose pulley